-Dependencies: FIA UAU.1 Timing of authentication: fulfilled by FIA UAU.1/PACE shared password.
+Dependencies: FIA_UAU.1 Timing of authentication: fulfilled by FIA_UAU.1/PACE

-FIA AFL.1.1 The TSF shall detect when [Number in Table 17] unsuccessful authentication

-/PACE attempt occurs related to authentication attempts using the PACE password as

-FIA_AFL.1.2 When the defined number of unsuccessful authentication attempts has been met,

-/PACE the TSF shall [Actions in Table 17].
+- FIA_AFL.1.1 The TSF shall detect when [Number in Table 17] unsuccessful authentication attempt occurs related to authentication attempts using the PACE password as shared password. - FIA_AFL.1.2When the defined number of unsuccessful authentication attempts has been met, the TSF shall [Actions in Table 17].